Maria Petrova (spree killer): Biography

 On March 1, 2002, Petrova killed 20-year-old Sergei Makariev by stabbing him twice with a knife.
 Subsequently, she explained that he harassed her, but no witnesses confirmed this.
 The murder took place at the bus stop of the Shalom Theater, near Varshavskaya Metro Station.
 On March 27, Petrova killed a 60-year-old pensioner, Nikolai Zhabin, by cutting his throat.
 Subsequently, Petrova committed three more attempted murders (all victims survived), and was suspected of another attack, but was not charged due to lack of evidence.
-All attacks were carried out in the same way - stab wounds to the peritoneum and neck.
+All attacks were carried out in the same way—stab wounds to the peritoneum and neck.

 Petrova was not afraid of being caught, as she committed her crimes in front of dozens of people.
 Having a sufficiently public profession as a teacher and committing crimes in one area, she was soon exposed and arrested on April 23, 2002.
-Petrova soon confessed to everything.
+Petrova confessed to everything.
 She was charged with killing two and attempting to kill four more people.
 The forensic psychiatric examination recognized her as insane and sent her for compulsory treatment.